informagi/ipfsearch/README.md

-# InterPlanetary File Search - A hybrid self-organizing p2p search
+# InterPlanetary Distributed File Search - A Hybrid Self-Organizing Peer-To-Peer Search Architecture
 This repository hosts the code which was used for the Master Thesis _InterPlanetary File Search - A hybrid self-organizing p2p search_ by Mathis Sackers (2019).